-About Mighty Asian Moviemaking Marathon (MAMM)
+About the Mighty Asian Moviemaking Marathon (MAMM)

 Mighty Asian Moviemaking Marathon (MAMM) is VAFF’s premier annual short filmmaking contest.
 Its purpose is to foster emerging filmmakers and offer them both an educational experience as well as an opportunity to showcase their work to audiences and potential distributors.